 Bayer will be responsible for any subsequent clinical development and commercialisation.
 Evotec will receive € 12 m as an upfront payment.
 In total Evotec may receive pre-clinical, clinical and sales milestones of potentially up to approximately € 580 m plus potential royalties of up to low double-digit percent of net sales.

 The alliance has already generated multiple pre-clinical development candidates and the first programme progressed into Phase I clinical trials in August 2016.
 Two more Phase I studies were started in July 2017, and in April 2018.
 The alliance was extended for another year in 2017.

-Phase II study in chronic cough
+Phase II development in chronic cough

 To promote complementary inter-company cooperation for future research collaborations, Evotec and Bayer have published a white paper on their successful alliance.

 Endometriosis affects an estimated 176 million women worldwide or 10% of women of reproductive age.
 It is caused by the abnormal growth of tissue similar to that which lines the uterus (endometrial tissue) in locations outside of the uterine cavity, where it causes ectopic lesion growth and debilitating pain.
 Endometrial growth is commonly found on the ovaries and pelvic peritoneum, potentially involving other organs of the pelvic cavity as e.g. bladder, bowel, and the rectovaginal space.
 There is no known cure for endometriosis and most available drug treatments have certain limitations.
 Endometriosis is a highly complex and heterogeneous disease and there is still a high unmet medical need for innovative therapies which address the individual needs of affected women.
 The disease can greatly impact a woman‘s social, professional and personal life, and women with endometriosis often experience a higher incidence of depression and emotional distress due to the uncertainty of diagnosis, unpredictability of symptoms and living a normal life.